aaronzr/2022-Chia1/README.md

  ## Project Overview

- We are reimagining a sustainable future of crypocurrency and blockchain technology.
+ We are reimagining a sustainable future of cryptocurrency and blockchain technology.
+We plan to build a DeFi product on top of Chia that leverages Chia's energy and time efficient consensus mechansism.

 # Links